SAKryukov/web-presentation/article/article.md

 Basically, the presenter creates a set of files each representing a presentation frame, lists their paths in required order in a presentation data file, and loads "presentation.h" in a browser, passing the presentation data file in the URL query string.
 Presentation starts.

-There is also some minimal set of advanced settings, each of them is optional.
+There is also some minimal set of advanced properties; each of them is optional.

 ### Presentation Data

 In addition to image files, the presentation needs to be described.
 First of all, it needs a list of relative paths to image file, to define both image data and the order of images in the presentation.
-All other options can be omitted, then the default settings are used.
+All other properties can be omitted, then the default values are used.
 For example, let's assume we put it in a file "demo/presentation.js", path is relative to "presentation.html":

 ```{lang=JavaScript}{#presentation-sample}
 const presentation = {